6/putt/README.md

 # Usage

+All output types take an options hash (optional), e.g.:

+    putt().speak("I am talking", {voice: "Bruce"});

-All output types have two optional callbacks that can be chained on:
+All output types also have two optional callbacks that can be chained:

 * `done()` is called when the output finishes outputting
 * `error(reason)` is called when an error is encountered during output